 and may provide for the Trust to appoint up to two Trustees as Directors or trustees of that Company, Fishing Enterprise or subsidiary, as the case may be, provided however that at no time may the Trustees comprise more than 40% of the total number of Directors or trustees of that Company, Fishing Enterprise or subsidiary.

-Commercial Aquaculture Activities: If the Trust wishes to undertake commercial aquaculture activities (as that term is used in the Māori Commercial Aquaculture Claims Settlement Act 2004), it must establish an enterprise which is separate from, but responsible to, the Trust to undertake those activities, and which may be the Asset Holding Company that receives the Settlement Quota and Income Shares.
+Commercial Aquaculture Activities: If the Trust wishes to undertake commercial aquaculture activities (as that term is used in the Māori Commercial Aquaculture Claims Settlement Act 2004), it must establish an enterprise which is separate from, but responsible to, the Trust to undertake those activities, and which may be the Asset Holding Company that receives the Settlement Quota and Ordinary Shares.

 DISPUTES PROCEDURE

 Disputes relating to matters arising under the Act: If any dispute shall arise between Beneficiaries of Ngāti Apa ki te Rā Tō and the Trust, other than a dispute provided for in the following provisions of clause 9, that dispute shall be determined in accordance with Part 5 of the Act.
-The provisions of this clause shall not derogate from the rights or obligations of the Trust or any Beneficiary of Ngāti Apa ki te Rā Tō pursuant to the Trustee Act 1956 or any other Act or provision of law or equity.
+The provisions of this clause shall not derogate from the rights or obligations of the Trust or any Beneficiary of Ngāti Apa ki te Rā Tō pursuant to the Trusts Act 2019 or any other Act or provision of law or equity.

 Registration Disputes: If the Trustees shall take a decision under clause 5.7 to not register a person, or to remove a person from the register, they must: